Des Moines Flammable Clothing Lawyers

 Virtually all clothing is made from flammable fabrics, which can be hazardous if they catch fire.
 But some designers utilize a cloth or other materials that are exceptionally flammable, endangering the safety of those who wear or are near those articles of clothing.
 If a clothing manufacturer was aware of potentially hazardous material and used it anyway in the clothes they made and sold, they could potentially be held liable for injuries to those that wear them.

 If you were severely burned because of dangerous apparel, then you may be able to pursue a legal action against the manufacturer.
-Contact the Des Moines product liability lawyers of LaMarca Law Group, P.C. at (515) 225-2600.
+Contact the Des Moines flammable clothing lawyers of LaMarca Law Group, P.C. at (515) 225-2600.

 Why Do I Need A Lawyer?